 Learn more: 5 strategies to get the lowest mortgage rates

-Yes, expert sources Fannie Mae and the Mortgage Bankers Association predict mortgage rates will gradually decline throughout the remainder of 2024 and 2025.
+Yes, expert sources Fannie Mae and the Mortgage Bankers Association predict mortgage rates decline a little in 2024, then gradually throughout 2025.

 Mortgage rates have only ever been at 3% or lower in extreme times, specifically during the peak of the COVID-19 pandemic.
 Economic conditions would need to deteriorate significantly for rates to fall that low again.

-The average rate on 30-year loans has held steady in the 6% to 7% range for most of the last two years, but mortgage rates are gradually going down on both 30-year and 15-year mortgages.
+The average rate on 30-year loans has held steady in the 6% to 7% range for most of the last two years, but mortgage rates are down significantly since this time last year.
+Short-term rates have been increasing, though.

 This article was edited by Laura Grace Tarpley.